rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-elixir.md

 "Hello World!".
 Now we'll be sending strings that stand for complex tasks.
-We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the `:timer.sleep()` function.
+We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the `:timer.sleep/1` function.
 We'll take the number of dots in the string as its complexity; every dot will account for one second of "work".
 For example, a fake task described by `Hello...` will take three seconds.